 We’ll discuss each method separately and provide examples and advice on how to use the metrics to understand the efficiency of your marketing campaigns.

 Measure ROI using Rankings

 Your site’s ranking is easy to understand as it indicates the position in SERP based on your optimized keywords.
 Still, it can be misleading, but more on this aspect a bit later.

 First, let’s talk about how you can measure ROI based on rankings.

 Well, one thing every SEO expert and meekly blogger knows is that, if you want conversions and visibility, you must rank for page one.
-According to a study by Chitika, the first page of Google attracts 91.5% of all search traffic!
+According to HubSpot, 75% of all people won’t even get past the first page of search results.